Ashta, Madhya Pradesh: Places

 Ashta's facilities include hospitals, schools, a cinema hall, and road transport.
 There are 194 rural villages in the Ashta administrative block.
-Ashta is Also known for its grain market, known as "Mandi" in local language.
+Ashta is also known for its grain market, known as "Mandi" in local language.
 Products sold in the grain market include soybean and wheat.

 Demographics

 As of India's 2011 census, Ashta's population was 53,184.
-Male Population is 27591(51.90%), and Female population is 25593(48.12%).
-Ashta has an average literacy rate of 68.23%.
+Male population was 27591(51.90%), and female population was 25593(48.12%).
+Ashta had an average literacy rate of 68.23%.

-The population of children aged 0-6 is 7483 which is 14.07% of the total population of Ashta (M + OG).
-In Ashta Municipality, the female sex ratio is 928 against the state average of 931.
-Moreover, the child sex ratio in Ashta is around 933 compared to the Madhya Pradesh state average of 918.
-The literacy rate of Ashta city is 63.24%.
+The population of children aged 0-6 was 7483, which was 14.07% of the total population of Ashta (M + OG).
+In Ashta Municipality, the female sex ratio was 928 against the state average of 931.
+Moreover, the child sex ratio in Ashta was around 933 compared to the Madhya Pradesh state average of 918.

 Municipality

-Ashta city is divided into 19 wards for which elections are held every 5 years.
+Ashta city is divided into 19 wards for which elections are held every five years.

 Ashta Municipality has total administration of over 10,006 houses to which it supplies basic amenities like water and sewerage.
-It is also authorized to build roads within Municipality limits and impose taxes on properties coming under its jurisdiction.
+It is also authorized to build roads within municipality limits and tax the properties in its jurisdiction.